-For Montessori Baby or Toddler Classes, fill out the Registration For here and I will email as soon as possible to complete your registration.
-For workshops and events, see the announcement for signup instructions.
+Fill out the Registration Form here and I will email as soon as possible to complete your registration.
+Online workshops, home consultations, and Saturday Classes can be booked directly online.

-How do I know when my baby is old enough to join the toddler playgroup?
+How do I know when my child is old enough to join the next age group?

 What is the structure of a Montessori Class?

 Classes are 60-120 minutes long during which…